Perfect fluid and scalar field in the Reissner-Nordstrom metric: Steady-state accretion

 where

+Here $M$ is a black hole (or naked singularity) mass, and $Q$ is its total charge.
+It is convenient to introduce dimensionless coordinates,

-In the case of $m^2>e^2$ the are two roots of the equation $f=0$:
+and dimensionless electric charge of the black hole $e\equiv Q/M$.
+In the case $e^2<1$ the equation $f(x)=0$ has two roots,

-The larger root $r=r_+$ corresponds to the event horizon of the Reissner-Nordsr\"om black hole.
-The opposite case, $m<|e|$, corresponds to the naked singularity without the event horizon.
-The marginal case $m=|e|$ corresponds to the extreme black hole.
+The larger root, $x=x_+$, corresponds to the event horizon of the RN black hole, and $x=x_-$ is the so-called Cauchy (or inner) horizon.
+In the opposite case, $e^2>1$, the RN metric (\ref{RN0}) describes a naked singularity without event horizon.
+The marginal case $e^2=1$ corresponds to an extreme black hole.